WezomAgency/web-plugin-interface/README.md

 _`public`_
 _**`since v3.0.0`**_

-A getter that returns an object with predefined props, which can be represented as a list of flags (aka properties API) that affects your settings, etc.
+A getter that returns an object with predefined props.
+Most often this is a list of options that are not included in the list of certain options of your plugin.
+But you need them for individual processing your options, settings, data, etc.

 ---